- 1 How to Get to the 9/11 Memorial and Museum

 I have a complete guide on using the subway in New York City if you need a refresher.
 Using public transportation is really easy!

 Found within the World Trade Center complex, the 9/11 Memorial & Museum is located downtown, below the grid that outlines most of Manhattan’s streets.
+If you want to learn how New York City’s street layout works, take a look at my guide.

 The Oculus was built as a transportation hub that connects to the Fulton Street Station, another Financial District station complex, and provides direct access to the World Trade Center.